rlennon/adamsfamhaunted/README.md

     Slack is the preferred method of communication.
     Communication in this order: Slack
-    If a demonstration is required use Zoom, record the session and upload to the Slack channel.
+    If a demonstration is required use Microsoft Teams, record the session and upload to the Slack channel.
     No Slack communications between "<Time and Timezone>" TBD.
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.